-Bria, at age 13, has been at a point where she doesn’t get so frustrated for a while, but I still deal with regular tears and tantrums with Chloe and Sophia.
+My oldest, currently age 13, has been at a point where she doesn’t get so frustrated for a while, but I still deal with regular tears and tantrums with the younger two.
 Usually just one day of sitting next to them and really walking them through things is enough.
 If you aren’t musical enough to help out in this way, that’s okay too.
 Remind your child that every piece is hard before you learn it and help them work through it in small chunks.
 Chances are that they have the tools to do it themselves anyway, but looking at the whole thing is too overwhelming.
 Just being there as a calming influence is often enough for them to forget the frustration and start figuring it out.

 7. They aren’t having fun.

-I’ve written about this a little bit HERE, but I am constantly making up little games on the fly to help make the practice sessions more fun.
+I’ve written about this a little bit before (5 tips to help your children practice), but I am constantly making up little games on the fly to help make the practice sessions more fun.
 And a little fun music goes a long way, too.
 Find out what music your child is loving lately and see if there’s an arrangement available at their current level.
 My kids love this.

 If your child is having trouble learning to read music, don’t just drill flashcards.
 Flashcards are tedious and boring and absolutely no fun at all.
 Turn it into a game!
 Tape a music staff on your rug with masking tape and then throw a beanbag at it.
 Your child must then tell you which note the beanbag is on.
 Or make a memory game which requires them to match the note on the staff with the letter-name.